Larry Smarr: Research

+Under Smarr's leadership, the National Center for Supercomputing Applications paved the foundations of the modern internet.
+NCSA Telnet became popularized as the first Telnet implementation which is able to connect to multiple hosts simultaneously, and NCSA Mosaic, created by Marc Andreessen and Eric Bina, became the first massively popularized graphical web browser, leading to the direct foundations of Netscape Navigator and Internet Explorer.
+NCSA HTTPd was massively popularized as one of the earliest web servers developed, introduced the Common Gateway Interface, and has been forked as the starting point of the Apache HTTP Server.
 Smarr continued to promote the benefits of technological innovation to scientific research, such as his advocacy of a high-speed network linking the national centers, which became the NSFNET, one of the significant predecessors of today's Internet.
-When the NSF revised its funding of supercomputer centers in 1997, Smarr became director of the National Computational Science Alliance, linking dozens of universities and research labs with NCSA to prototype the concept of grid computing.
+When the NSF revised its funding of supercomputer centers in 1997, he became director of the National Computational Science Alliance, linking dozens of universities and research labs with NCSA to prototype the concept of grid computing.

 In 2000, Larry Smarr moved to California and proposed the creation of the California Institute for Telecommunications and Information Technology (Calit2), linking departments and researchers at UCSD and UC Irvine.
-Smarr served as Institute Director of Calit2 from its founding until his retirement in 2020.

-As part of the work of Calit2, he is Principal Investigator on the NSF OptIPuter LambdaGrid project, an "optical backplane for planetary scale distributed computing" and the CAMERA Project, a high-performance computing resource for genomic research.
+He was the Institute Director of Calit2 from its founding until his retirement in 2020.
+As part of the work of Calit2, he is the principal investigator on the NSF OptIPuter LambdaGrid project, an "optical backplane for planetary scale distributed computing" and the CAMERA Project, a high-performance computing resource for genomic research.

 He attended the Beyond Belief symposium in November 2006 and presented at the 2010 and 2012 Life Extension Conferences.

-Since 2012, Larry Smarr has been engaged in a computer-aided study of his own body.
+Since 2012, Smarr has been working on a computer-aided study of his own body, in collaboration with Rob Knight.